Skip to content

 Dynamic sections have the ability to execute PHP code and render content (returned as a string containing HTML code).

 A component inside a dynamic section is called dynamic content, which is handled by a dynamic content handler.
-These are stored inside the app/Services/PrerenderedSectionsLoader/DynamicContent directory.
+These are stored inside the app/Services/PrerenderedSectionsLoader/Views/Dynamic directory in Brekz Website.

 Example use case